 Address: 18-1, Hakdong 6-gil, Geoje-si, Gyeongsangnam-do | 경상남도 거제시 동부면 학동6길 18-1

-If you prefer rocky beaches to sand, Hakdong Mongdol (black pearl) Beach was the one most recommended to us by locals on Geoje Island.
+If you prefer rocky beaches in Korea to sand, Hakdong Mongdol (black pearl) Beach was the one most recommended to us by locals on Geoje Island.
 The small pebbles on this beach are smooth, so walking barefoot on them activates accupressure points on your feet.

 Flanked by Nojasan Mountain and Garasan Mountain, Hakdong stretches out for just over 1-km.
 Hakdong Beach is named for the Korean word for crane (hak) due to its shape, which resembles a crane flying up into the sky.